EOS-Nation/auditor.bos/README.md

 - candidate_name (name)   - Account name of the candidate (INDEX)
 - is_active (int8) - Boolean indicating if the candidate is currently available for election.
 (INDEX)
 - locked_tokens (asset) - An asset object representing the number of tokens locked when registering
 - total_votes (uint64) - Updated tally of the number of votes cast to a candidate.
-This is updated and used as part of the `newperiod` calculations.
+This is updated and used as part of the `newtenure` calculations.
 It is updated every time there is a vote change or a change of token balance for a voter for this candidate to facilitate live voting stats.

 ### custodians

 - cust_name (name) - Account name of the auditor (INDEX)
 - total_votes - Tally of the number of votes cast to a auditor when they were elected in.
-This is updated as part of the `newperiod` action.
+This is updated as part of the `newtenure` action.

 ### votes